1. What is Distance learning?

 19. Must I complete grade 11?

-It is recommended that students complete either IGCSE or grade 11 before proceeding to AS level, as this prepares the student academically for the higher level.
+It is recommended that students complete either Cambridge O-Level or grade 11 before proceeding to AS level, as this prepares the student academically for the higher level.

 20. Where can Biology, Chemistry and Physics practicals be done?
 Can they be done at home?

 There is a limit to the practicals that can be done at home for safety and legal reasons.
-This limitation is recognised and students at IGCSE level are encouraged to take the “alternative to practical” route, where no practical work is required.
+This limitation is recognised and students at Cambridge O-Level are encouraged to take the “alternative to practical” route, where no practical work is required.

 For students at the AS and A level, our practical components are explained from a theoretical viewpoint, so practical work is not required over the course of the year.
 Prior to examinations, it is always a good idea to get some hands-on practice at the examination centre you plan to write at.
 Most exam centres offer pre-examination practical workshops.